jumpingjoy/watchnationpro/_posts/professionals/2021-05-06-smartwatch-for-firefighters.md

 Fossil Sport runs on Wear OS and provides smartphone notifications and alerts like email and app information.
 NFC for Google pay is available.

 Untethered built in GPS is convenient for people who wish to keep their phones at home and involve in running, cycling or any other travelling activity.
 The GPS feature works accurately.
-The fitness features like activity tracking, swim-proof, heart rate monitor is worth mentioning of Fossil Sport.
+The fitness features like activity tracking, swim-proof, heart rate monitor is worth Firefighterstioning of Fossil Sport.
 The performance of heart rate sensor monitor in Fossil Sport is moderate.

 <b>Pricing</b>
 <div class="w3-light-grey"><div class="w3-container w3-green" style="width:90%">9.0 Rating</div></div>